mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws4.md

 - **b)** Add the ability for the player to also rotate to the left in your code.

 - **c)** In the above image take note for the -1 value.
-This means we want to rotate the object `1 unit` per frame (providing our method is called in then Update function), which, if we are running at 60 FPS, might be a lot of movement.
+This means we want to rotate the object `1 unit` per frame (providing our method is called in the Update function), which, if we are running at 60 FPS, might be a lot of movement.
 In order to make aspects of your game framerate <u>independent</u>, we can multiply the value by **Time.deltaTime**.
 Go ahead and do this.
 Your rotation movement will then move `1 unit` per second, instead of each frame.
 You will use this **EXTENSIVELY** in your games; get used to using it.

     You may wish to tweak the `-1` and `1` values to increase the speed.